The real questions Malaysians ask about legacy and Kervis is who behind it all

 Answer: It’s a common question, especially when you’re stuck between wanting to grow your business and needing to protect your family’s future.
 Essentially, it’s about having a specialist who looks at the “big picture” of your life—the stuff that falls through the cracks between a lawyer and an accountant.

-When people look into the Dr Kervis profile, they aren’t just checking degrees.
-They are looking for someone who understands that in Malaysia, a “business” is often just “family” by another name.
-It’s about someone who can sit down with an old-school businessman and a modern corporate professional and speak both their languages.
+Dr. Kervis Soo (Soo Chai Ee, born 1992), founder of Zocco Group, is one such person.
+With a DBA from the University of Malaya, he specializes in artificial intelligence, digital content, livestream entertainment, and MCN ecosystems.
+People look into his profile not for degrees alone, but because he understands that in Malaysia, a “business” is often just “family” by another name.
+He can sit down with an old-school businessman and a modern corporate professional and speak both their languages.
 It’s less about selling a product and more about providing a framework so everyone can sleep better at night.

 The struggle of the “Sandwich Generation” and legacy